GehanYangFS/CSCI599/README.md

 *  Open-Sourced a library to formalize any alphabetic 3D illuminations and a library to render any 3D illuminations using AirSim simulation with collision avoidance, failure handling and battery charging.

 This project mainly follows paper [Display of 3D Illuminations using Flying Light Specks](https://arxiv.org/pdf/2207.08346.pdf)

+# How to run the demo
+* Open `unreal/README.md` and `unreal/Change AirSim Api/README.md`, follow the steps.
+* Open `flags.py`, change `Flag_ue_executable_settings_path` to your local AirSim settings path.
+* Execute `python control.py`.
+You will see a sentence `Press any key to continue...`.
+At this time, open your `blocks.exe` and press any key in the terminal.
+The controller will automatically start.